-3rd Offense (felony) DUI - Part 1 - Overview and the Law
+3rd Offense (felony) DUI – Overview and the Law

-However, there is some good news, because most of the possible legal fallout for a 3rd offense sounds a lot worse than it really is, especially here, in Greater-Detroit area of Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties.
+However, there is some good news, because most of the possible legal fallout for a 3rd offense sounds a lot worse than it really is, especially here, in Greater-Detroit area of Wayne, Oakland, Macomb, Lapeer, Livingston, Monroe, St. Clair, and Washtenaw Counties.

-However, that experience has taught us that if things are handled properly, many of the potential penalties can be avoided, and you don’t have to worry about going to prison and having your life turned upside down.
+When a case is strong enough to withstand any such legal challenge, our experience has taught us that by handling things carefully and properly, many – and often most – of the potential legal penalties and negative consequences can be avoided.
+This means not having to worry about going to prison and having your life otherwise turned upside down.

 In some cases, you don’t even have to worry about losing your driver’s license.